f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   :align: center
   :scale: 70%

-If you click on the **CPU** tab, then CPU utlization across different time periods will be displyed for each fo the blades in this chassis partition.
+If you click on the **CPU** tab, then CPU utlization across different time periods will be displyed for each of the blades in this chassis partition.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image4.png
   :align: center